ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing

 \section{Introduction}

 Scene synthesis for 3D environments has been a long standing challenge in computer graphics for many decades.
-Indoor scenes have been of particular interest due to the wide range of applications in virtual and mixed reality, robotics, entertainment, interior design, and more.
+In particular, indoor scenes have been of interest due to the wide range of applications in virtual and mixed reality, robotics, entertainment, retail, virtual staging, interior design, and more.
 As the manual creation and editing of such scenes requires substantial human effort and expertise, significant effort has been put on automating this process.
 With early approaches revolving around heuristics-based methods and procedural modeling \cite{qi2018human, weiss2018fast, xu2002constraint, yu2011make, purkait2020sg, fisher2015activity}, recent effort has shifted towards deep generative models, i.e., learning the distribution of indoor scenes directly from data.
 For instance, autoregressive models \cite{paschalidou2021atiss, wang2018deep, ritchie2019fast} learn to stochastically predict a sequence of objects for full scene generation or completion.
 Another line of work explores diffusion-based models for scene synthesis \cite{tang2024diffuscene, hu2024mixed, maillard2024debara} by learning how to gradually denoise object properties from random noise.
 Methods based on scene graphs have also been proposed, either by assuming a high-level scene graph as input or by generating a scene graph in a first stage and then obtaining object properties via diffusion \cite{zhai2024echoscene, lin2024instructscene}.
 With the recent advent of instruction-tuned Large Language Models (LLMs), agent-based approaches have been pursued, relying primarily on the inherent world model of LLMs \cite{sun2024layoutvlm, ccelen2024design, yang2024holodeck, feng2023layoutgpt}.
-However, existing methods face several limitations: they simplify object semantics via one-hot class labels, ignore room boundaries or rely on fixed-resolution floor plans regardless of scene complexity, depend on zero-shot LLMs or external optimization algorithms given nascent Spatial Foundation Models, and lack direct natural language modification capabilities.
+However, existing methods face several limitations: they simplify object semantics via one-hot class labels, ignore room boundaries or rely on fixed-resolution floor plans regardless of scene complexity, depend on zero-shot LLMs or external optimization algorithms given nascent spatial foundation models, and lack direct natural language modification capabilities.
 While full scene synthesis from scratch is a useful benchmark, practical interior design is inherently iterative --- users refine and adjust scenes progressively, making fine-grained text-driven editing a more valuable capability than one-shot generation.
 Yet, existing methods for explicit 3D scene representations lack fine-grained text-driven editing with semantic modularity, where individual objects can be added, removed, or swapped independently while preserving scene context.